chikadevops/DevOps-Projects/01.Enhancing_A_Community_Library_Website/README.md

 ![](./img/img%203.png)

 Next step was to create a new branch with command `git branch <branch_name>` to create a new branch, then `git checkout <branch_name>` to switch to the branch you created.
 ![](./img/img%204.png)

 I moved on to creating a file and adding random content in it, using `echo "#Book Reviews" > book_reviews.html`
 ![](./img/img%205.png)

-Then I staged, committed and pushed to remote repo
+Then I staged, committed and pushed to remote repo.
 ![](./img/img%206.png)

 Next, I raised a pull request and merged to the main branch.